 Saudi Arabia profile - Media

-Saudi investors are major players in the pan-Arab TV industry, but the country has one of the region's most tightly-controlled media environments.
+Saudi investors are major players in the pan-Arab TV industry, but the domestic media are tightly controlled.

 Criticism of the government and royal family and the questioning of Islamic tenets are not generally tolerated.
 Self-censorship is pervasive.

-The state-run Broadcasting Service of the Kingdom of Saudi Arabia (BSKSA) operates almost all domestic broadcasting outlets.
+The state-run Saudi Broadcasting Authority operates almost all domestic broadcasting outlets.
 The minister of culture and information chairs the body which oversees radio and TV.

 Private TVs cannot operate from Saudi soil, but the country is a major market for pan-Arab satellite and pay-TV.
 Saudi investors are behind UAE-based TV giants MBC and OSN.